-Notes: The estimation model corresponds to column (4) in Table 4.
-The horizontal line shows the OLS coefficient (column (1) in Table 4), and the dashed lines show the 95% confidence interval of the OLS estimate.
+Notes: Model specification same as reported in Table 4.
+The horizontal line shows the ordinary least squares (OLS) coefficient from a model without fixed effects, and the dashed lines show the 95% confidence interval of the OLS estimate.

-Figure A4: Oaxaca-Blinder RIF quantile decompositions by industry over the period 2011-2015 (1)
+Figure A.4.
+Oaxaca-Blinder RIF Quantile Decompositions by Industry over the Period 2011-2015 (1)

-Notes: OB estimations results not reported, available upon request from the authors.
+Notes: Oaxaca-Blinder (OB) estimation results not reported; available upon request from the authors.

-Figure A5: Oaxaca-Blinder RIF quantile decompositions by industry over the period 2011-2015 (2)
+Figure A.5.
+Oaxaca-Blinder RIF Quantile Decompositions by Industry over the Period 2011-2015 (2)

-Notes: OB estimations results not reported, available upon request from the authors.
+Notes: Oaxaca-Blinder (OB) estimation results not reported; available upon request from the authors.
+KIS, knowledge-intensive services.

-Figure A6: Oaxaca-Blinder RIF quantile decompositions by industry over the period 2011-2015 (3)
+Figure A.6.
+Oaxaca-Blinder RIF Quantile Decompositions by Industry over the Period 2011-2015 (3)